NordicSemiconductor/pc-nrfjprog-js/README.md

 As part of the installation procedure, pc-nrfjprog-js will check if it can access the nrfjprog libraries, and verify that they are up to date.
 If not, it will try to install/upgrade these libraries.

+## Building from source

+The library can be built from source, using:

+    npm run build

+The library can be build from source while installing, using:

+    npm install --build-from-source

+Building from source requires the tools from Installing to be installed.

 ## Required setup

 Before using the library, some platform specific setup is required.
 If you are seeing errors like `Errorcode: CouldNotFindJprogDLL (0x2)` or `Errorcode: CouldNotLoadDLL (0x3)` then please check that the tools described below are properly installed.